jorishr/notes-on-javascript/object_oriented_programming/inheritance.md

 		- [Overriding the constructor function](#overriding-the-constructor-function)

 ## Prototype inheritance
 Inheritance: passing methods from one CONSTRUCTOR FUNCTION (or class) to another CONSTRUCTOR FUNCTION (or class).
-A good reason to use inheritance is to have objects that are lighter since the inhertited method can be looked up in a parent object.
+A good reason to use inheritance is to have objects that are lighter since the inherited method can be looked up in a parent object.

 Since JS does not have normal classes, what we do is passing the prototype property from one constructor function to another constructor function.
 ### The wrong way